MultiSafepay/docs/content/developer/wrappers/fastcheckout-android/manual.md

 …
 ```

-2. Start checkout and add callback interface to your Activity
+2. Start checkout and add callback interface to your Activity:

 ```java
 //your class should implement the FastCheckoutSDK.Callback interface